low122/jiatzin.github.io/README.md

 **Data Preprocessing**:
 - Cleaned and processed raw interaction data using Python libraries (Pandas and Numpy) to handle missing values, normalize engagement metrics, and remove outliers.
 - Applied exploratory data analysis (EDA) with Seaborn to visualize trends in engagement.
+- Transform categorical data into dummies variables, which split the categories into different variables with only true and false.
+- Tokenize text data using the built-in CountVectorizer in scikit package, which converts the text into a matrix of token counts for efficient analysis by the model.

 **Key Results**:
 - The model successfully classifies video with an accuracy of ~99%, effectively distinguishing between claims and opnions.